RogerKang/JasonAmbition/README.md

 * Install Cocos2dx from http://www.cocos2d-x.org/
 * Create a new cocos2dx project with Javascript language
 * Put the source code file into the root folder of your new project
-* Install NodeJS and Npm(you can change to any web server,  because it is only used toget resource files)
+* Install NodeJS and Npm(you can change to any web server,  because it is only used to get resource files)
 * Run `npm install` in the root folder of your project
 * Run `node init.js` under the root folder of your project
 * Brower `localhost:3000` in your Chrome or Firefox